 Senfhome Comfort Wrist Support Brace

-It's not much to look at, but the Senfhome Comfort Wrist Support Brace earned an 4.3-star Amazon rating, and it must be due to its heartiness.
+It's not much to look at, but the Senfhome Comfort Wrist Support Brace earned a strong rating, and it must be due to its heartiness.
 While it doesn't have the medical-supply color of the Mueller wrist stabilizer, its bulky and long form aren't eye-catching either.

 That size, however, is how the Senfhome wrist brace is able to generate such high reviews.

-The price is solid, ranging from about $12 to 17 on Amazon.
+The price is solid, checking in as one of the cheaper options available.
 You need to be sure you pay attention to the size and make sure to buy left and right braces, as they are not reversible.
-One other note of caution is the apparently small thumb hole, but one resourceful reviewer widened the hold with a sharp knife and still left a 5-star review.
+One other note of caution is the apparently small thumb hole, but one resourceful reviewer widened the hole with a sharp knife to take care of it.

 Wrist Brace by Vive

-The Wrist Brace by Vive doesn't trail far behind the last two entries, checking in at 10th on the Amazon sales list despite a 3.9-star Amazon rating.
-Interestingly, it went up a tenth of a point in between writing and publishing this review, but the 889 reviews means it isn't likely to rise dramatically.
+The Wrist Brace by Vive doesn't trail far behind the last two entries, checking in at 10th on the Amazon sales list despite a lower rating than most other options.

 Regardless, sales count.
 The smaller design and sharper look are certainly more aesthetically appealing than the Senfhome brace.
 There are two adjustable straps with one wrapping between the thumb and the forefinger for added customizability and comfort.